 Secondly, integration avoids "excessive" cumulative earnings replacement from independent public programs.
-In general, public-program benefits (DI, workers' compensation, and a variety of other cash and noncash programs conditioned on disability) are independent and tax-exempt.
-The accumulation of these benefits can equal or even exceed predisability, after-tax earnings.
-The accumulation of public program benefits, therefore, together with private disability insurance programs, can provide a strong incentive for the disabled to remain outside the workforce.
-The integration of public program benefits in employer disability plans mitigates the potential work disincentives created by overlapping disability assistance, reducing both private and public disability insurance costs.
-Integration is likely to be most effective in encouraging low-wage disabled workers to return to work, since integration particularly reduces "excessive" earnings replacement among these workers.
-The work incentive effects of integration, however, have not been carefully investigated in existing research.
+In general, public-program benefits (DI, workers' compensation, and a variety of other cash and noncash disability assistance programs) are tax-exempt.
+The accumulation of these benefits can equal or even exceeds predisability, after-tax earnings, providing a strong incentive for the disabled to remain outside the workforce.
+The integration of public program benefits in employer disability plans mitigates the potential work disincentives associated with overlapping disability assistance.